apache/ofbiz-framework/README.md

   tasks start with one of the following words:
   - __ofbiz__ : standard server commands
   - __ofbizDebug__ : server commands running in remote debug mode
-  - __ofbizSecure__ : server commands running in secure mode using notsoserial API
   - __ofbizBackground__ ; server commands running in a background forked process
-  - __ofbizBackgroundSecure__ : server commands running in a background forked process in secure mode using the notsoserial API

 Tips: